- Solicitors For Business

 Business Succession Planning

-To ensure that your wishes for your business are carried out after your death, and the company does not end up being managed by someone you’ve not appointed yourself, you should start thinking about business succession planning.
-The solicitors at JMW have helped many business owners ensure their wishes are met when they die.
+To ensure that your wishes for your company are carried out in the event of your death, business owners should consider succession planning.
+The solicitors at JMW have helped many business owners ensure that their wishes are carried out after they die.

-The business succession plan you put in place will depend on whether you are a sole trader, LLP member, director or partner.
-For instance, if you are a sole trader, you might want to appoint a special executor in your will to run your business following your death.
+The business succession plan you put in place following your death will depend on whether you are a sole trader, LLP member, director or partner.
+For instance, if you are a sole trader, you might want to appoint a special executor in your will to run your business.
 If there is more than one shareholder, you should ensure a shareholder agreement is in place.

 For partners, a key man insurance policy should be in place to allow the other partner to buy your shares when you die.
 A partnership agreement should also be in place to ensure dissolution does not occur on yours or your partner’s death.